ICT Capital-Skill Complementarity and Wage Inequality: Evidence from OECD Countries: Estimation

 Two things could be worth mentioning.
 First, the error terms arise not from shocks to markup in the output market but from differences in shocks to the wedge across input markets.
 The error terms can also arise from changes in measurement errors in relative factor prices and quantities.
 Second, estimating equations \eqref{eq: D.Wh/Wu_4} and \eqref{eq: D.Wh/Ri_4} remain of the same form even if the wedge has time trends.
-In light of this, the interpretation of decomposition results requires caution in that the relative factor-augmenting technology effect could be attributed in part to changes in factor-specific wedge.
+In that case, the interpretation of decomposition results requires caution in that the relative factor-augmenting technology effect could be attributed in part to changes in the factor-specific wedge.
+However, following the convention in the literature, we use the term \textquotedblleft technology\textquotedblright{} to refer to unobserved factors.